maroba/django-jupyter/README.md

 #### Render the notebook in a view using tags

-Just load the tag library, put the tags `jupyter_header` and `jupyter_after_body` at their appropriate location and render the notebook using the ``
+Just load the tag library, put the tags `jupyter_header` and `jupyter_after_body` at their appropriate location and render the notebook using the `jupyter_notebook` tag:

 ```html
 <!DOCTYPE html>